noorvir/noorvir.github.io/_posts/2018-03-31-TSDF-Fusion-with-a -Robot-Arm.md

 #### Edge Case (literally)

 Next we consider regions that lie around object edges.
 To detect these, we compute the [*Laplacian*](https://en.wikipedia.org/wiki/Discrete_Laplace_operator) of the source image (```cv::Laplacian```).
-Technically the Laplacian is the divergence of the gradient at each pixel but it is approximated to a discrete 2D grid using a convolution with a 3 x 3 kernel:
+Technically the Laplacian is the divergence of the gradient at each pixel.
+On a discrete 2D grid it is approximated using a convolution with a 3 x 3 kernel:

 $$
 \nabla^2 =